andriiloginov/notes/content/Color and textures.md

   - Tools
   - Design
 ---
-There are loads of cool tools for designers on the web, and we all have our go-to tools for working with color.
+There are loads of cool tools for designers on the web, and we all have our go-to tools for working with color and textures.
 Here are my favs.

 ## Palette Generators
 - [Coolors](https://coolors.co/) — Create, save, and collect color palettes.